hdShang/arxiv-daily/docs/cs-CL/2025-05-31/papers/250600739v4-defenderbench-a-toolkit-for-evaluating-language-agents-in-cybersecur.md

 ---
 layout: default
-title: DefenderBench: A Toolkit for Evaluating Language Agents in Cybersecurity Environments
+title: "DefenderBench: A Toolkit for Evaluating Language Agents in Cybersecurity Environments"
 ---

 # DefenderBench: A Toolkit for Evaluating Language Agents in Cybersecurity Environments